How to Make a Kokedama Moss Ball Planter?

 Step by Step:

-Step 1: Prepare the plant
+Step 1: Prepare the materials

 Gently remove the plant from its pot and gently shake off excess soil from the roots.
 If the roots are tightly packed, carefully loosen them to encourage them to spread out.

-Prepare the plant
+Prepare the materials

 Step 2: Mix the soil